nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ***Note:*** You may experience a naming conflict with the "node" package (Amateur Packet Radio Node Program), and find that the "nodejs" binary has been renamed from `node` to `nodejs`.
 You'll need to symlink `/usr/bin/node` to `/usr/bin/nodejs` or you could uninstall the Amateur Packet Radio Node Program to avoid the conflict.

+***Note:***For Linux Mint 17, if the setup script shows an update error 'W: Failed to fetch...
+HttpError404' change the "deb https://deb.nodesource.com/node **qiana** main" to "deb https://deb.nodesource.com/node **trusty** main" in Software Sources. and then run update again.

 ## Gentoo

 Node.js is available in the portage tree.